hirscr/Divinci/README.md

 ##### 'Date-time','Balance','Lottery','Received','Number of Stakes','Daily Income','Daily RoR','Extended RoR','BTCPrice','DiviPrice','$ income'

 In order to do so, you have to set up the divinci.conf file with the correct data for your set up.
-It will create the file on its own as long as you have set up a file name. dv will add a row every time it is called (which is a pain right now, since I want to use the pretty transaction printing also)
+It will create the file on its own as long as you have set up a file name. dv will add a row every time "recordday" is called.

 ## twilio
-to get a text every day, yo uneed ot set up a twilio account.
-The put the sid and secret and phone numbers into the .conf file.
+to get a text every day, you need ot set up a twilio account.
+Then put the sid and secret and phone numbers into the .conf file.
 Then you should be good to go.
 The free credits they give you has lasted me 4 months so far.